wesngu28/wesngu28/README.md

 ## Hi there 👋

-Prospective front-end/full-stack developer with a Bachelor's in Geography Data Science, looking for career opportunities.
+Front-end/full-stack developer with a Bachelor's in Geography Data Science, looking for career opportunities.
 Would love to collab on projects.

 <details>
 <summary>My Stack</summary>